jhavaldar/jhavaldar.github.io/_posts/diffgeobook.md

 $$
 </p>

 This should look a lot like the definition of a line integral.
 And indeed, we can, for example calculate work.

+Recall how earlier we said that we can think of a force as a $1$-form.
+We take in every tangent vector on the curve (an infinitesimal portion of the curve), and for every such tangent vector calculate $\phi(\alpha)'$, the infinitesimal work done by the force in the direction of the velocity.

 Suppose we have some vector field $V$, representing a force field, and consider the dual form $\phi$ to $V$, defined analogously to how we defined dual forms for frame fields in Part II.
 So we define $\phi(w) =  w\cdot V$ at each point.
 Then, we can elegantly write the formula for work as a line integral:

 <p>
 $$